The Living Space Team

-Andrew focus is on cycling and transport.
-His focus is on improving cycling policy, better links between spatial planning, healthy neighbourhoods and local environmental sustainability.
-This includes writing people’s experiences of putting policy into practice, evaluating projects, and creating guides and handbooks to highlight how more collaborative working can improve local environments.
-He’s alsoworked on a number of community place making projects providing advice or project assessments.
+Andrew’s specialism is cycling and transport.
+His focus is on improving cycling policy, better links between spatial and community planning, healthy neighbourhoods and local environmental sustainability.
+This includes writing about people’s experiences of putting policy into practice, evaluating projects, and creating guides and handbooks to highlight how more collaborative working can improve local environments.
+He has also worked on a number of community placemaking projects providing advice or project assessments.

 Previously, Andrew was a policy officer for the Town and Country Planning Association (TCPA).
 He trained as an urban planner and has a Master’s in Environment Education.

-You might have spotted Andrew in a bright orange tabard on the streets of Brisbane were he’s currently based.
+You might have spotted Andrew in a bright orange tabard on the streets of Brisbane where he is currently based.

 Outside work he loves hill walking and is the author of ‘A traveller’s guide to Ullapool and the North-West of Scotland’.

 He is an experienced manager and this gives his work a practical edge and understanding of how organisations work.
-He was the Inclusive Design Advisor at the Commissions for Architecture and the Built Environment, and has worked with the Town and Country Planning Association on the Life, Love and Liberty performance programme about the history of land rights and planning in England.
+He was the inclusive design advisor at the Commission for Architecture and the Built Environment (now the Design Council), and has worked with the Town and Country Planning Association on the ‘Love, Life and Liberty’ performance programme about the history of land rights and planning in England.
 In addition Derek has facilitated international meetings for the World Health Organisation.

 He brings a wide portfolio of good quality practice, a practical tool-kit for managers and front-line staff, experience and creativity in supporting managers to projects.
 His analysis covers all strands of equality and inequality - poverty and well-being, safety in public spaces and environmental issues.